 Nestled in the heart of California’s Sierra Nevada mountains, Yosemite National Park is a testament to nature’s grandeur and the enduring human spirit.
-Its story is one of ancient landscapes, indigenous cultures, and passionate conservation efforts that have shaped it into the iconic national park we know today.
+The origin story of Yosemite is one of ancient landscapes, indigenous cultures, and passionate conservation efforts that have shaped it into the iconic national park we know today.

 Ancient Beginnings